-The days are cooling down, but that doesn’t mean you can’t get out and enjoy all that Western North Carolina has to offer!
+The days are heating up.
+And with that, so are your options to get outside and enjoy all that Western North Carolina has to offer!

 Did you know that our little corner of the world has some of the oldest mountains and rivers in the world?
-While the Smokies, the Blue Ridge, and areas in between see carloads of visitors throughout the warm months, there’s something truly magical about experiencing local nature in the fall.
+While the Smokies, the Blue Ridge, and areas in between see carloads of visitors throughout the warm months, there’s something truly magical about experiencing local nature at the start of the season.
 Get out of the car, breathe that fresh mountain air, and find a bike ride that is exactly as challenging and nature-rich as you want.

 Not sure where to start?
-As experts in the region, our Beverly-Hanks associates are well versed in local biking hotspots.
-We asked them: Where are the best fall bike rides in WNC?
+As experts in the region, our Beverly-Hanks agents are well versed in local biking hotspots—in the mountains and in town.
+We asked them: Where are the best bike rides in WNC?

 My favorite place to go for a bike ride is on the Biltmore Estate.
 I love to experience the change in seasons—all with the added comfort that if I fall off my bike or get too tired, a shuttle is always nearby!